AnyChart/docs.anychart.com/Stock_Charts/Series/Overview.md

 ## Scroller Series

-You can add a background series of any type to the scrollbar and adjust its "selected" state colors:
+You can add a background series of any type to the scrollbar and adjust its colors in the selected state:

 ```
 // create the thumbnail series in the scroller